Search ×

 Istanbul (Turkey)

-English: The pantocrator is a composite of two churches and a chapel between them.
-It was built between 1120 and 1136.
-The southern church was built by Empress Eirene, wide of John II Comnenus and dedicated to St. Saviour Pantocrator, Christ Almighty.
-In the later 2010's it was being restored, it is to re-open as a museum.
+The Pantocrator is a composite of two churches and a chapel between them, built between 1120 and 1136.
+The southern church was built by Empress Eirene, wife of John II Comnenus, and dedicated to St. Saviour Pantocrator, Christ Almighty.
+In the late 2010s it was being restored and is to re-open as a museum.

-English: The pantocrator is a composite of two churches and a chapel between them.
-It was built between 1120 and 1136.
-The southern church was built by Empress Eirene, wide of John II Comnenus and dedicated to St. Saviour Pantocrator, Christ Almighty.
-In the later 2010's it was being restored, it is to re-open as a museum.
+The Pantocrator is a composite of two churches and a chapel between them, built between 1120 and 1136.
+The southern church was built by Empress Eirene, wife of John II Comnenus, and dedicated to St. Saviour Pantocrator, Christ Almighty.
+In the late 2010s, it was being restored and is to re-open as a museum.

-English: The pantocrator is a composite of two churches and a chapel between them.
-It was built between 1120 and 1136.
-The southern church was built by Empress Eirene, wide of John II Comnenus and dedicated to St. Saviour Pantocrator, Christ Almighty.
-In the later 2010's it was being restored, it is to re-open as a museum.
+The Pantocrator is a composite of two churches and a chapel between them, built between 1120 and 1136.
+The southern church was built by Empress Eirene, wife of John II Comnenus, and dedicated to St. Saviour Pantocrator, Christ Almighty.
+In the late 2010s it was being restored and is set to reopen as a museum.

-English: All through the building one can see the ancient doorframes in solid stone.
+All through the building, one can see the ancient doorframes in solid stone.

-English: A few from the north through several of the connected churches.
+A view from the north through several of the connected churches.

-English: The underside of the hünkar mahfili (screened box for the sultan and his suite).
-One gets there by climbing a set of stairs.
+The underside of the hünkar mahfili, a screened box for the sultan and his suite, is reached by climbing a set of stairs.

-English: In the southern church there are the mihrab, the minber and the hünkar mahfili (screened box for the sultan and his suite).
-Here the latter.
+In the southern church there are the mihrab, the minber, and the hünkar mahfili (a screened box for the sultan and his suite).
+Shown here is the hünkar mahfili.

-English: One of some pictures of the mihrab.
-I have the feeling part of its decoration may be re-used "spolia", and originally were ambo parts.
-But as they seem to represent trees of life the may be muslim designs.
+One of several pictures of the mihrab.
+I have the feeling that part of its decoration may be reused "spolia" and may have originally been parts of an ambo.
+However, since they seem to represent trees of life, they may be Muslim designs.

-English: In the southern church there are the mihrab, the minber and the hünkar mahfili (screened box for the sultan and his suite).
-Here the mihrab.
+In the southern church there are the mihrab, the minber, and the hünkar mahfili (screened box for the sultan and his suite).
+Here is the mihrab.

-English: In the southern church there are the mihrab, the minber and the hünkar mahfili (screened box for the sultan and his suite).
-Here the first two of them.
+In the southern church there are the mihrab, the minber, and the hünkar mahfili (screened box for the sultan and his suite).
+Shown here are the first two of them.

 Zeyrek Mosque